mind-co/blog/index.md

 blogposts = hfun_blogposts()
 +++

-@def title = "Comind Blog"
+@def title = "comind"
 @def tags = ["syntax", "code"]

-# The Comind Blog
+this is the main explainy-site for comind, a new way to think. sounds weird to me but hey, it's what we're doing.

-this is the blog for Comind, a communal thinking tool.
-Contact us at [inquiries@mindco.link](mailto:inquiries@mindco.link) or send good vibes to [vibes@comind.me](mailto:vibes@comind.me). we might have a discord server soon. this place is a mess.
+contact us at [inquiries@mindco.link](mailto:inquiries@mindco.link) or send good vibes to [vibes@comind.me](mailto:vibes@comind.me).

 we've got a list of things that comind is intended to address on our [inspirations](/inspirations) page.

 there's also some blog posts.

-## Posts
+## posts

 {{blogposts}}